pereznetworks/TD-Project9/README.md

                   when search results are shown the nav compnent will show the button labels will change...
                     to show the requested search categories
+                  loads gallery component to show default set of sunset pics but then does replace default results with search results

             /gallery  : gallery
-               displaying photos from the nav component and search component
+               reusable component is loaded to display pictures displaying photos from the nav component and search component used by home and search routes

             /not found  : not found
                 only displayed when no results returned or 404 page not found